wzh1895/Stock-and-Flow-in-Python/readme.md

 **15 Dec 2018: v0.3.1**

-1. Canvas in HTML5 is used to draw a first stock.
+1. Canvas in HTML5 is used to draw a first stock for web-based interface.

 **23 Nov 2018: v0.3.0**